Avngarde/Privas/README.md

 # Privas
-Privas is a web application for doing private and secure chats.
-The main feature of the application is that after the chatroom owner deletes the chatroom, all the messages and informations are deleted.
-There are also no user accounts, so any sort of information can't be connected to a certain person.
+A Blazor web application for creating secure chatrooms.

+Privas requires no user account, and doesn't track any user data.
+After the admin closes the chatroom, all the related data are deleted.

 ![](https://img.shields.io/github/languages/code-size/Avngarde/Privas?style=for-the-badge)